This post may contain affiliate links. Please read our disclosure policy.

 How to make Fettuccine alfredo

-2. SAUCE.
-While the noodles are cooking, add 2 tablespoons butter to a pan and melt.
-Add 2 teaspoons minced garlic and sauté for 1-2 minutes.
+2. BUTTER + GARLIC.
+While the noodles are cooking, add 2 tablespoons butter to a large skillet on low to medium heat and let melt.
+Add 2 teaspoons minced garlic and sautรฉ for 1-2 minutes.

-• Add 1 pint heavy whipping cream and bring to a simmer.
-Stir in 1 cup parmesan cheese and mix well.
-(Sauce will thicken).
+3. SAUCE.
+Add 1 pint of heavy whipping cream and bring it to a simmer.
+Lastly, add 1 cup Parmesan Cheese and mix well on low heat.
+(Sauce will thicken up.)

 Save This Recipe!